Categories

 7. Save your changes and exit the admin center.

-Once you have enabled TLS in your Office 365 environment, all email messages sent and received will be encrypted using TLS, ensuring secure communication.
+Once you have enabled TLS in your My Office 24/7 environment, all email messages sent and received will be encrypted using TLS, ensuring secure communication.

 It is important to note that both the sender and recipient’s email servers must support TLS in order for the encryption to work.